Estonia 200: Rise in popularity and entering government

 In the 2021 municipal elections, the party garnered over 6% of the vote nationwide and significant representation in councils of major Estonian cities such as Tallinn, Tartu and Narva.

 On 15 October 2022, Lauri Hussar defeated Kristina Kallas in the party's leadership election and became chair.

 In the 2023 parliamentary election, Estonia 200 received 13.3% of the vote and 14 seats in the Riigikogu.
 Following the election on 7 March, Prime Minister and Reform Party leader Kaja Kallas invited Estonia 200 and the Social Democratic Party for preliminary talks aimed at forming a new coalition government.
 A coalition agreement between the three parties was reached by 7 April, giving E200 three ministerial seats, and was officially signed on 10 April.
 On 17 April, the third Kallas government was formally sworn into office.

-Time in government
+Time in government and decline in popularity

-During the European Parliament elections in 2024 the party suffered a crushing defeat gaining only 2.6% of the popular vote and zero seats.
+During the European Parliament elections in 2024 the party suffered a crushing defeat, gaining only 2.6% of the popular vote and zero seats.

 Subsequently, Margus Tsahkna announced he would be stepping down from party leadership.
 In August 2024, the party re-elected Kristina Kallas as party leader.

 In November 2024, Margus Tsahkna stated that the party should be "ready to join another party".

+The party suffered another significant defeat at the 2025 municipal elections, with its share of the national vote dropping to 1.7%.
+Yet, despite losing representation in all municipal councils except Tartu city council, party leader Kristina Kallas described the result as "better than expected."